Locate Regions

 The Locate settings group includes the following parameters:

-• The Total area parameter specifies the total amount of area for all regions.
+• Total area specifies the total amount of area for all regions.

-If no value is entered for this parameter, the calculation is based on 10 percent of the input cells within the processing extent.
+If no value is provided for this parameter, the calculation is based on 10 percent of the input cells within the processing extent.

-• The Area units parameter defines the area units used for the Total area, Region minimum area, and Region maximum area parameters.
+• Area units specifies the area units used for the Total area, Region minimum area, and Region maximum area parameters.

 The available options and their corresponding units are the following: